-The development is permitted with consent in the R1 - General Residential zone pursuant to the Maitland Local Environmental Plan 2011.
+The development is permitted with consent in the R1 - General Residential zone pursuant to the Maitland Local Environmental Plan 2011 (MLEP 2011).

 The site fronts Park Street to the south-west.
 The allotment is a regular shape measuring 1775m2 in area, with a steep but gradual sloping topography from north-east (rear) to the south-west (front).
-The site is burdened by an easement to drain water 3m wide of which runs diagonally across the front of the allotment.
-This easement is also an overland flood path and subject to localised flooding during large storm events.
+The site is burdened by an easement to drain water 3 wide of which runs diagonally across the front of the allotment.
+This easement is also an overland flow path and subject to localised flooding during large storm events.

 A number of key matters were identified and discussed at a pre-lodgement meeting held in April 2023.
-Upon lodgement of the application, it appears several of the items discussed and requested during the pre-lodgement meeting were not addressed, and an initial request for further information, echoing the pre-lodgement meeting minutes, was issued.
+Upon lodgement of the application and following an initial review, and a request for further information, echoing the pre-lodgement meeting minutes, was issued.
 Some of the information was provided by the applicant prior to the Panel's kick-off briefing held in August 2023.
 A further panel briefing was held in November 2023 to discuss the key outstanding issue, being the impact of the suspended carpark and driveway on the 3m wide drainage easement, overland flow path and subsequent localised catchment flooding.
 A meeting was held with the applicant, their engineers and Council in early December to further discuss the level of detail required to address this impact.